Brandon-T/Reflection/README.md

   for Y := BaseY - Radius to BaseY + Radius do begin
-    for X := BaseX - Radius to BaseY + Radius do begin
+    for X := BaseX - Radius to BaseX + Radius do begin
       Tile := Region.SceneTile(Plane, X, Y);
       if Tile.ref <> nil then